kc-howe/Betti-Numbers/README.md

 The p-th boundary matrix of a complex is a simple construct, with **a_i,j = 1** if the i-th (p-1)-simplex is a face of the j-th p-simplex and **a_i,j = 0** otherwise.
 By computing the Smith normal form of these boundary matrices, one can easily compute the ranks of the p-th homology groups of the complex, i.e. the Betti numbers.

+Computing the Betti numbers of a space also enables us to compute the Euler characteristic of that space.

 Unfortunately this approach is untenable for large complexes, as the boundary matrices of a complex  are generally sparse and quite large.

 ## Example